Philosophy, Literature and History of Art

 PHILOSOPHY

-(1) Moral Rules and Political Action: A Rule-Consequentialist Account of the Relationship between Ethics and Politics (2012)
+(1) Moral Rules and Political Action: A Rule-Consequentialist Account of the Relationship between Ethics and Politics (Published by Etica Press, 2012)

 For synopsis, click here